Library of America FAQsView Customer Service FAQs View Subscription FAQs

 Are Library of America books available as large print editions?

-Yes, in order to best serve the needs of readers with print disabilities, we have partnered with an organization that specializes in alternative editions.
-Select LOA volumes are available through Reading for the Blind and Dyslexic.
+In order to best serve the needs of readers with print disabilities, we have partnered with an organization that specializes in alternative editions.
+Select LOA volumes are available through Learning Ally.
+Many readers needing larger print find that eBooks solve the problem, since type size on e-readers is adjustable.
+For more on eBooks, see two questions above, on this page.

 Are Library of America books available from online retailers such as Amazon?